pkulchenko/fullmoon/README.md

 - `date`: request date as a Unix timestamp.
 - `time`: current time as a Unix timestamp with 0.0001s precision.

-The request table also includes [headers](#headers) and [cookies](#cookies) tables that allow retrieving request headers and cookies and setting of headers and cookies that will be included with the response.
+The request table also has several [utility functions](utility-functions), as well as [headers](#headers) and [cookies](#cookies) tables that allow retrieving request headers and cookies and setting of headers and cookies that are included with the response.

-The same request table is given as a parameter to all (matched) action handlers, so it can be used as a mechanism to pass values between those action handlers, as any value assigned as a field in one handler will be available in all other action handlers.
+The same request table is given as a parameter to all (matched) action handlers, so it can be used as a mechanism to pass values between those action handlers, as any value assigned as a field in one handler is available in all other action handlers.

 #### Headers